REsteche/PDF_splitters/README.md

 `script: custom-pdf-div.py`

-This script splits the pdf into a sub pdf.
+This script creates a new smaller pdf from the old larger one.
 When activated by command line it receives 3 arguments: the original pdf directory and the initial and final pages, which will correspond to the first and last pages of the pdf that will be created from it.

 ### Lybraries ###